Patrick Dowd: Mayoral campaign

 Dowd announced on February 19, 2009, that he would challenge mayor Luke Ravenstahl in Pittsburgh's May 19 Democratic primary.
 In his announcement, Dowd criticized what he saw as Ravenstahl's failures on campaign finance reform in light of the mayor's veto of a campaign finance reform bill in the summer of 2008, a risky bond deal at the Pittsburgh Water and Sewer Authority, wasteful spending and the Lamar LED controversy.
 Dowd was endorsed by the Stonewall Democrats and the Pittsburgh Post-Gazette, among others, but lost in a three-way race to Ravenstahl by 31 points, receiving 28 percent of the vote.

 Allies for Children

-Dowd has led Allies for Children since its formation in 2013.
+Dowd led Allies for Children from its formation in 2013 until February 2021.
 The organization serves as a bold voice for policy changes that improve the lives of children in Allegheny County.
 Allies for Children works in coalition with many nonprofits bringing together the voices of those they serve to elevate the important policy issues and move policy makers to act in the best interest of children.
 In 2018, Allies for Children led a large coalition and a referendum campaign to increase access for early childhood education and after school programs.